-- Within the Student Information System you will be able to access your Confirmation of Enrolment from 'My Enrolment' and your Fee Account from 'My Finances' for information about your fees including the student services and amenities fee(s).
+- Within the Student System you will be able to access your Confirmation of Enrolment from 'My Enrolment' and your Fee Account from 'My Finances' for information about your fees including the student services and amenities fee(s).
 Your Fee Account will contain your payment due dates as well as details of the available methods of payment.

 You must ensure you are enrolled and have submitted a CAF (Commonwealth supported students only) by the census date.
 Flinders University cannot accept an enrolment after the census date.

 Once you have been enrolled at Flinders, you will be need to obtain and activate your Flinders Authentication Name (FAN) and set your secure password.
-You will then be able to log in to the Student Information System to confirm personal details and to enrol in topic/s.
-If you require more detailed instructions, please see the Access the Student Information System page.
+You will then be able to log in to the Student System to confirm personal details and to enrol in topic/s.
+If you require more detailed instructions, please see the Access the Student System page.